Don't see your question? Contact us.

 HepVu will continue to add new data and features as they become available in the future, including additional opioid indicators and annually-updated mortality data.
 Other information, such as expert Q&A blogs and infographics, are frequently published on HepVu’s site and social media channels.

 Why does HepVu primarily focus on Hepatitis C?

 Visualizing the Hepatitis C epidemic is one of HepVu’s core areas of focus because it is one of the leading causes of liver-related death and illness in the U.S. According to CDC, the number of Hepatitis C-related deaths in 2013 was greater than the combined number of deaths from 60 other infectious diseases, including HIV and tuberculosis.
 More than half of those infected with Hepatitis C are not aware of their status.
-However, Hepatitis C is also curable, making it especially important to monitor prevalence in order to understand where additional treatment resources may be needed.
+However, Hepatitis C is curable, making it especially important to use data to understand where additional screening, treatment, and prevention resources may be needed.
 Improving our understanding of the epidemic’s extent and geographic variations, as well as how it impacts different populations, can inform policy, programmatic, and resource planning for elimination strategies across the U.S.

 Surveillance of all types of hepatitis is limited by a lack of comprehensive data due to limited resources and investment in standardized surveillance and variability in how states monitor hepatitis infections.
-At present, the best available hepatitis data pertains to Hepatitis C. HepVu currently provides infographics on Hepatitis B and is investigating opportunities to visualize Hepatitis B data in the future.
+At present, the best available hepatitis data pertains to Hepatitis C. HepVu currently provides infographics on Hepatitis A and B and is investigating opportunities to visualize Hepatitis A and B data in the future.

 What is the difference between Hepatitis A, B, and C?